YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZST[EP] contains a string value specifying the default action for the ZSTEP command. $ZSTEP provides the ZSTEP action only when the ZSTEP command does not specify an action.

-$ZSTEP initially contains the the value of the $gtm_zstep environment variable or string "B" if $gtm_zstep is not defined; note that the default "B" causes the process to enter direct mode. $ZSTEP is a read-write Intrinsic Special Variable, (that is, it can appear on the left side of the equal sign (=) in the argument to the SET command).
+$ZSTEP initially contains the the value of the $ydb_zstep environment variable or string "B" if $ydb_zstep is not defined; note that the default "B" causes the process to enter direct mode. $ZSTEP is a read-write Intrinsic Special Variable, (that is, it can appear on the left side of the equal sign (=) in the argument to the SET command).

 Example: